Another Pedestrian Death Prompts LVPD to Discuss Ideas for Traffic Safety

 According to Sergeant Richard Strader, one of the biggest mistakes pedestrians can make is thinking “It won’t happen to me.”
 Police encourage all pedestrians and drivers to constantly be on guard.

 One idea currently on the table to decrease pedestrian traffic accidents is to crack down on jaywalkers by issuing more tickets to discourage this dangerous practice.

 Shook & Stone represents pedestrian and traffic accident victims, but we are also passionate about doing our part to prevent them.
 Our “Street Safe” program is just one example.
-To learn more about what our firm is doing to keep our community safe, or to contact us for a free case evaluation, call today!
+To learn more about what our firm is doing to keep our community safe, contact one of the best Las Vegas personal injury lawyers by calling (702) 570-0000 for a free case evaluation.